microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ___

-### Exercise 2 Task 2 - Package the application with the Desktop Bridge
+### Exercise 2 Task 2 - Package the application as MSIX

-Before doing this, we need to introduce the Desktop Bridge.
+Before doing this, we need to introduce MSIX packaging.
 Thanks to this technology, we can package our WPF application using the same format of the Universal Windows Platform, which is MSIX (formerly known as AppX, for versions of Windows 10 prior to 1809).
-Once the application is packaged, it gets an identity, which we'll allow us to integrate the Universal Windows Platform and use most of the available APIs without having to rewrite our WPF application from scratch.
+Once the application is packaged it gets an identity, which allows us to integrate the Universal Windows Platform and use most of the available APIs without having to rewrite our WPF application from scratch.

 Visual Studio offers an easy way to achieve this goal thanks to a template called **Windows Application Packaging Project**.
 Let's add it!